OpenNTF/org.openntf.xsp.jakartaee/README.md

 As intimated there, it has access to the CDI environment if enabled, though it doesn't yet have proper lifecycle support for `ConversationScoped` beans.

+The path within the NSF can be modified by setting the `org.openntf.xsp.jaxrs.path` property in the NSF's "xsp.properties" file.
+The value there will be appended to `/xsp`.
+For example, setting it to `foo` will make the above example available at `/some.nsf/xsp/foo/sample`.

 #### OpenAPI

-Using [MicroProfile OpenAPI](https://github.com/eclipse/microprofile-open-api), these REST services are also made available via `/xsp/.jaxrs/openapi` within the NSF.
+Using [MicroProfile OpenAPI](https://github.com/eclipse/microprofile-open-api), these REST services are also made available via `/xsp/app/openapi` within the NSF.
 This resource includes information about each available REST endpoint in the NSF and will produce YAML by default and JSON upon request via an `Accept` header.

 Moreover, resources can be [annotated with the MicroProfile OpenAPI annotations](https://openliberty.io/guides/microprofile-openapi.html).
 For example: